SM0101/SM0101/README.md

-- 👋 Hi, I’m @SM0101
+- 👋 Hi, I’m Sayed Minhajur Rahman
+- @SM0101
-- 🌱 I’m currently learning Enterprise Systems Analysis & Design-C#.NET
+- 🌱 Have a Diploma in Enterprise Systems Analysis & Design-with C#.NET From IsDB-BISEW Scholarship.
+- Interested in learning new things specially about programming.

 <!---